eruszczak/homelab/README.md

 This is my homelab which is my sandbox environment for experiments and learning IT.

 It's the **Raspberry Pi 4b** in the Argon ONE V2 aluminum case at my home that I use for self hosting open source services.
-It's not the most powerful server, but it's very capable and it uses very little power.
+It's not the most powerful server, but it's very capable and uses very little power.

 Some of the services I self host:
 - [Traefik](https://traefik.io/traefik/) - reverse proxy for exposing all of services